Top

 As an academy, Marling School is also required to publish an annual report, annual audited accounts, a memorandum of association, articles of association, names of charity trustees and members and a funding agreement.
 In September 2016, Marling School became a member of the Cotswold Beacon Academy Trust and ceased to publish separate documents.
 These documents can be found on the Documents page of the Cotswold Beacon Academy Trust website, www.cbat.academy

-Please click on the links below to view our policies.
+Please click on the links below to view Marling policies.
+Trust-wide policies can be viewed at www.cbat.academy

 Test Image 5